arpitbbhayani/articles/blogs/lfu.md

 A common strategy to make any system super-performant is *[Caching](https://en.wikipedia.org/wiki/Cache_(computing)).* Almost all software products, operating at scale, have multiple layers of caches in their architectures.
-Caching, when done right, does wonder to the response time and is one of the main reasons why products work so well at a massive scale.
+Caching, when done right, does wonder to the response time and is one of the main reasons why products work so well on a massive scale.
 Cache engines are limited by the amount of memory available and hence once it gets full the engine has to decide which item should be evicted and that is where an eviction algorithm, like [LFU](https://en.wikipedia.org/wiki/Least_frequently_used) and [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)). kicks in.

 [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) (Least Recently Used) cache eviction strategy is one of the most popular strategies out there.
 LFU (Least Frequently Used) strategy fares well in some use cases but a concern with its most popular implementation, where it uses a min-heap, is that it provides a running time complexity of `O(log n)` for all the three operations - insert, update and delete; because of which, more often than not, it is replaced with a sub-optimal yet extremely fast `O(1)` LRU eviction scheme.